 Is it a Buyers' Market or a Sellers' Market in Merrionette Park, IL?

 In order to determine if it is a Buyers' Market or a Sellers' Market we need to look at the absorption rate in Merrionette Park, IL.
 The absorption rate is calculated by determining how long the current inventory of homes on the market would take to sell based on the previous month's buying rate (how many homes were sold last month).
-On December 01, 2019 there were 7 current listings on the market in Merrionette Park.
-There were 3 homes sold in Merrionette Park during November 2019.
-That means as of December 01, 2019 there is an inventory of 2.33 months.
-That indicates that it is currently a Sellers' Market.
+On January 01, 2022 there were 4 current listings on the market in Merrionette Park.
+There were 1 homes sold in Merrionette Park during December 2021.
+That means as of January 01, 2022 there is an inventory of 4 months.
+That indicates that it is currently a Neutral or Balanced Market.

-So it is currently a Sellers' Market, but where is the market headed?
+So it is currently a Neutral or Balanced Market, but where is the market headed?
 In order to determine where the market is headed, we need to compare the number of newly listed homes last month to the number of sold homes last month.
 That will show us if inventory was increasing or decreasing last month.
-As stated above, there were 3 homes sold last month.
+As stated above, there were 1 homes sold last month.
 There were 0 new listings last month.
-That means that the inventory is decreasing, which is a strong indicator that the market is heading toward a stronger Sellers' Market.
+That means that the inventory is decreasing, which is a strong indicator that the market is heading toward a Sellers' Market.

 Thank you for contacting Bowers Realty Group.
 One of our agents will respond to you shortly.

 Save Favorites | Get Alerts | Market Updates | & More...